tori-f84/handmade-by-tori/src/products/8-triangle-pendant.md

 paypalLink: https://py.pl/1GsHbk
 ---

-Unusual triangle stone set in a backless setting with an oversized feature loop and an additional jump ring big enough to use a chunky chain and wear it long!
+Unusual crysoprase triangle stone in a backless stirling silver setting with an oversized feature loop and an additional jump ring big enough to use a chunky chain and wear it long!
 Deep jade green with earthy tones on the back.

-*chain not included*
+*Chain not included*